 A table of selected basic weekly rates of wage is shown below.
-A complete table of basic wage rates is given in the Victorian Year Books 1961 to 1964.
+A complete table of basic wage rates in shillings and pence is given in the Victorian Year Books 1961 to 1964.

-MELBOURNE-BASIC WEEKLY WAGE RATES FIXED BY COMMONWEALTH CONCILIATION AND ARBITRATION COMMISSION\
+MELBOURNE-BASIC WEEKLY WAGE RATES FIXED BY COMMONWEALTH CONCILIATION AND ARBITRATION COMMISSION